lfinnigan/lfinnigan.github.io/fields.md

    <td>
     <ul>
         <li>Use a semicolon to separate multiple values
-        <li>Avoid use of placeholder values (e.g., “Unknown”)
+        <li>Avoid use of placeholder values (e.g., "Unknown")
         <li>For oral histories, Contributor is the interviewer
         <li>Use name only without indication of role except in cases where a person’s role is included in an authorized form.
-For example, prefer “Smith, John, 1880-1960” not “Smith, John, 1880-1960, publisher”
+For example, prefer "Smith, John, 1880-1960" not "Smith, John, 1880-1960, publisher"
         </li>
     </ul>
    </td>